Inside: How to embroider on delicate paper such as dictionary book pages to make fun art.

 I have printed on dictionary paper before, but this time I wanted to go one step further with embroidery.
-The trouble with dictionary paper is that it is very thin and difficult to stitch by hand without tearing.
+The trouble with dictionary paper is that it is fragile and difficult to stitch by hand without tearing.

-Stitching on paper with a sewing machine is relatively easy especially if you use the right needle and large stitches.
+Stitching on paper with a sewing machine is relatively easy, especially if you use the right needle and large stitches.
 I recently used a machine when stitching some map paper moths.
-Stitching on paper by hand is much harder, as it’s easier to tear the paper.
+Stitching on paper by hand is more challenging, as it’s easier to tear the paper.

 Embroidery on Paper

 Most of the examples I could find for stitching on paper by hand were of large cross-stitches.
 The holes are pre-punched into the paper to form a pattern, which is then cross-stitched.
-A lot of these examples involved more heavy-weight paper rather than fine-thin dictionary paper.
+Many of these examples involved more heavy-weight paper than fine-thin dictionary paper.

-I love old maps and many of these are printed on cloth paper, which makes them more robust and great for crafting and upcycling.
-That’s when I got the idea for making the dictionary paper more like old maps by using muslin.
-This enabled me to create my hand-stitched free-form embroidery dictionary art.
+I love old maps, many printed on cloth paper, making them more robust and great for crafting and upcycling.
+That’s when I considered making the dictionary paper more like old maps using muslin.

 I can’t remember the last time I used a physical dictionary.
 These days almost all my writing is done on a computer.
-Like like most people, I just use a digital dictionary.
-It’s the same with maps, nowadays, most people use a Sat Nav rather than paper road maps.
+Like most people, I use a digital dictionary.
+It’s the same with maps; nowadays, most people use a Sat Nav rather than paper road maps.

-I have a large old dictionary which I just use for arts and crafts.
+I have an extensive old dictionary which I use for arts and crafts.
 Like maps, dictionaries become outdated and need to be updated.
-Routes change as new roads get built, just like language evolves and changes as new words are developed.
+Routes change as new roads get built, like language evolves and changes as new words are developed.

-For my latest dictionary art project, I illustrated a word on a dictionary page.
-I printed and embroidered an image on the dictionary page that related to a word on the paper.
+I illustrated a word for my latest dictionary art project on a dictionary page.
+I printed and embroidered an image on the dictionary page related to a word on the paper.

-Sometimes my matching of images and words are obvious, such as with my leaf dictionary art.
-Other times the match is not instantly obvious, for example matching the word crest with a cockatoo or conical with a shell.
+Sometimes my images and words match, such as with my leaf dictionary art, are obvious.
+Other times the match is not instantly apparent, for example matching the word crest with a cockatoo or conical with a shell.
 Part of the fun of this craft is deciding what dictionary word and art picture to use.

-Dictionary art was created by adding texture and highlights to the images with embroidery.
+By adding texture and highlights to the images, Dictionary art was created with embroidery.

 What You Need